kubrayesilkaya/GymBuddy-ChatBot/README.md

 - 19 07 06 020 ECE POLAT
 - 19 07 06 009 İREM BATAK

 This project is a chatbox project about gym exercises created using GPT-3.
+A project provides exercises to users for a selected muscle, aims to make the user's life easy and increase the awareness and help him save some money instead of subscribing to personal training.